Ireland

 Travel Options

-The most convenient arrival airport is Kerry (KIR), approx. 30mins away from Killarney.
+The most convenient arrival airport is Kerry (KIR), approx. 30mins away from Tralee.
 You may however want to consider flying into Cork (ORK) or Shannon (SNN) both approximately 2.5hrs away, or Dublin (DUB) approximately 4.5hrs away, which are usually better served from the UK than Kerry.
-There are lots of public transport options from all of these airports to Killarney, or we can quote and arrange for private airport transfers on request.
+There are lots of public transport options from all of these airports to Tralee, or we can quote and arrange for private airport transfers on request.

 If flying, the most convenient departure airport is Cork (ORK).